RyotaMitaraiWeb/QuizWorld/README.md

 <img src="./preview-images/login.jpg" alt="Login">
 </details>

-Note: images are outdated, they will be updated in the future, so stay tuned!

 ## API version
 The current version of the API is ``2.0``.
 This is also the default one if you hit the API endpoints without specifying a concrete version.